Green Valley (NSW)

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Green Valley has 80 active public transport stops, all of which are bus stops.
 These stops are served by 40 different routes that together facilitate 2,770 weekly passenger trips.
-The accessibility of these transport services is rated as excellent, with residents typically living just 149 meters from the nearest stop.
-Most Green Valley residents commute outwards daily due to its predominantly residential nature.
-Cars remain the primary mode of transportation for these residents, with a high ownership rate of 1.8 vehicles per dwelling, surpassing the regional average.
-According to the 2021 Census, 29.8% of residents work from home, which may be partly attributed to COVID-19 conditions.
+The area's transport accessibility is deemed excellent, with residents living an average of 149 meters from the nearest stop.
+Most residents commute outwards daily due to its residential nature.
+Cars remain the primary mode of transportation, used by 90% of residents.
+On average, there are 1.8 vehicles per dwelling, surpassing the regional norm.

 Frequently Asked Questions - Transport